 We have entered into employment agreements with each of our named executive officers.
-The employment agreements provide (and in the case of Mr. Cantwell and Ms. Maskal, each of whom has retired since the end of fiscal 2018, provided) that each executive's base salary as set forth above in the summary compensation table is subject to annual increases at the discretion of the compensation committee.
+The employment agreements provide (or, in the case of Mr. Cantwell, Ms. Maskal and Mr. Herbes, who have retired, provided) that each executive's base salary as set forth above in the summary compensation table is subject to annual increases at the discretion of the compensation committee.
 Each executive is eligible to earn additional incentive compensation under our annual bonus plan and any other incentive compensation programs we provide.
 The employment agreements entitle each executive to (1) receive individual disability and life insurance coverage, (2) receive other executive benefits, including an automobile allowance and cell phone allowance, (3) participate in all employee benefits plans maintained by us for our employees and (4) receive other customary employee benefits.